 If you do much research for terms like "glass kitchen countertops" (and believe us when we say we have researched the heck out of that term!), you will no doubt find many results for kitchen and bath countertops made out of recycled glass.

 However, in most cases this means chunks of broken glass chips suspended in a composite base, giving the finished product a random, patternless look not unlike a tile mosaic.
-Similar products include recycled stone chipped composite countertops, which share many of the same drawbacks when compared to a clear, solid glass counter surface.
+Similar products include recycled stone chipped composite countertops, which share many of the same drawbacks when compared to a clear, solid glass countertop surface.

 GDS™ Solid Glass Counters

 Recycled Composite Glass